Mary Willis (US Army officer): Assignment in Korea

 Despite wanting an assignment in Vietnam, Willis was assigned to Korea in January 1966 where she was assigned outside Seoul, Korea to the 20th General Support group in Incheon for 14 months.

 During her assignment there, a married, older Korean district police chief became enamored with Willis.
 Despite Willis’ disinterest, the police chief continued to pursue her romantically.
 When she realized that her boss, a lieutenant colonel, worked very closely with the chief, Willis asked her boss to inform the chief of her disinterest.
 Her boss responded, "When in Rome, do as the Romans do."
 Appalled, she discovered that her boss, a married man himself, was engaged in an affair with a Korean woman.
 The boss also required all of his male officer direct reports to date Korean women each weekend.
 If they refused, the boss would make their lives difficult.
 On Willis’ officer-evaluation report, her boss wrote that Willis needed more training before she could be assigned to an overseas assignment again.
 Though she considered redress to a higher authority, Willis learned that the overall commander of her operation was engaged in similar activities.

 After her assignment in Korea, the US Army sent Willis to Chicago, Illinois, where she worked as a recruiter for the US Army Recruiting Command for the next 20 months.
 From December 1967 to December 1968, Willis recruited women college graduates from midwestern colleges and Universities to join the US Army.
 She lived in Chicago during the civil unrest after the assassination of Dr. Martin Luther King Jr. on April 4, 1968, and the assassination of Robert Kennedy in June 1968 at the Democratic National Convention in Chicago.
-Her mother lived with Willis in Chicago and other assignments until passing away in 1998.
+Her mother lived with Willis in Chicago and other assignments until dying in 1998.

 Willis worked at the Office of Personnel Operations until July 1973.
 In July 1973, The US Army selected Willis to attend United States Army Command and General Staff College at Fort Leavenworth, Kansas, for one year.

 After graduating in June 1974, Willis was assigned to Fort McClellan, Alabama, where she served as a battalion executive officer for 18 months.